vikm2o/tt-scale-flux/README.md

 **Updates**

+🔥 15/02/2025: Support for structured generation with Qwen2.5 has been added (using `outlines` and `pydantic`) in [this PR](https://github.com/sayakpaul/tt-scale-flux/pull/6).

 🔥 15/02/2025: Support to load other pipelines has been added in [this PR](https://github.com/sayakpaul/tt-scale-flux/pull/5)!
 [Result section](#more-results) has been updated, too.

 ## Getting started